-192 See 'How 7/7 'democratised' the media', BBC News, 4 July 2006, available at http://news.bbc.co.uk/2/hi/uk_news/5142702.stm.
-Accessed 1 July 2018.
+192 See Torin Douglas, 'How 7/7 "democratised" the media' (BBC News, 4 July 2006), 2006, Attp://news.bbc.co.uk/2/hi/uk_news/5142702.stm> accessed 1 July 2018.

-193 The New Forensics.
-Using Open Source Investigation to Investigate Grave Crimes.
-Berkeley, California: Human Rights Centre, UC Berkeley School of Law, 2018, p.
-3.
+193 Human Rights Center, UC Berkeley School of Law, 'The New Forensics.
+Using Open Source Investigation to Investigate Grave Crimes' (Human Rights Center, UC Berkeley School of Law 2018), 3.

-If this is true, it may be in the process of changing, and what this might represent is a broadening of the visual borders of legal argumentation, and an addition to the toolkit of human rights campaigners seeking to enforce international, regional and national human rights obligations through judicial processes; through direct or strategic litigation.
-Of particular interest here, for our purposes, are attempts at litigation based on open-source investigations195, for it is within efforts as such that we find a great multitude of images traditionally barred from entry into the legal visual canon.
+Of particular interest here, for our purposes, are attempts at litigation based on open-source investigations, 195 for it is within efforts as such that we find a great multitude of images traditionally barred from entry into the legal visual canon.

 The key development here has come at the International Criminal Court (ICC), specifically in the case of Mahmoud Mustafa Busafy Al-Werfalli.
-196 Alleged of war crimes, including the execution of 33 prisoners in Benghazi, Libya between June and July 2016-17, the ICC issued an arrest warrant for Al-Werfalli in August 2017.
+196 Alleged of war crimes, including the execution of 33 prisoners in Benghazi, Libva between June and July 2016-17, the ICC issued an arrest warrant for Al-Werfalli in August 2017.
 In support of their decision to issue the warrant stood, significantly for our purposes, seven video recordings of executions carried out during the period in question, all of which had been obtained from social media.
 In other words, the issuing of the arrest warrant was predominantly based on open-source visual evidence.
 197